sfyll/sfyll.github.io/README.md

 - Background handle transparant image bugs for blog-posts;
 - Simplistic About Me Version, portfolio type;
 - Many other difference in format;

+TODOs:
+- Find a way to transition color-switch on the iOS top-bar (can't use keyframe).